-Mathews Campeachy chair still on loan to Thomas Jefferson Foundation
+Fourteen years after it was sent to Monticello for a three-month study period, Mathews County’s Campeachy chair is still on loan to the Thomas Jefferson Foundation.

 Mathews residents Steve Whiteway, Dennis Baker, Art Miller and Daniel Webster traveled to Charlottesville on July 23 as guests of the foundation to tour Monticello and to have a special viewing of the chair, which is at the historic site for the purpose of research.